TakahikoKawasaki/nv-websocket-client/README.md

 `WebSocket` class represents a web socket.
-Its instances are created by calling one of `createSocket` methods of a `WebSocketFactory` instance. `WebSocketFactory` class provides methods to configure the underlying socket factories (see the JavaDoc for details).
+Its instances are created by calling one of `createSocket` methods of a `WebSocketFactory` instance. `WebSocketFactory` class provides methods such as `setSSLSocketFactory` to configure the underlying socket factories.
 Below is the simplest example to create a `WebSocket` instance.

 ```java
 // Create a web socket.
 The scheme part can be one of the following: